John Jackson (English boxer): Beating Daniel Mendoza

-Holding the championship of England, 1795-1799

-After his victory over Mendoza, Jackson's reputation as champion was so high that he went for several years without a challenger.
-In a period without governing bodies or championship belts it is unclear when he decided to retire.
-He is generally held to have remained champion until the rise of Jem Belcher in 1800, whose claim to the championship was not disputed by Jackson.
-Mendoza challenged Jackson to a re-match at around this time, but Jackson responded in a letter published in 'Oracle, or Daily Advertiser' on December 1st, 1801, stating that he had retired from the ring - this apparently having been his first public statement to this effect.

 Jackson's boxing academy

-With the recognition his new title brought, Jackson opened a boxing academy for gentlemen at 13 Bond Street, in the West End of London, where he also resided.
+After his victory over Mendoza, Jackson's public profile allowed him to open a boxing academy for gentlemen at 13 Bond Street, in the West End of London, where he also resided.
 He was highly thought of as a boxer, but also as an instructor, and the venture was a great success.
 It is noted in Pugilistica that 'Not to have had lessons of Jackson was a reproach.
 To attempt a list of his pupils would be to copy one-third of the then peerage'.
 One of Jackson's students was the famed poet Lord Byron who was an avid follower of boxing.
 Byron related in his diary that he regularly received instruction in boxing from Jackson, and even mentioned him in a note to the 11th Canto of his poem Don Juan.
 Most of the instruction at Jackson's academy seems to have taken place with the students wearing 'mufflers' (i.e. gloves).

+During the period from 1795 to 1800 Jackson fought no further prizefights and appears to have concentrated on his (presumably rather lucrative) teaching activities.
+It is unclear when Jackson retired from his career as an active prizefighter.
+Mendoza challenged him to a re-match in 1800, but Jackson responded in a letter published in 'Oracle, or Daily Advertiser' on 1 December 1801, stating that he had retired from the ring - this apparently having been his first public statement to this effect.

 Jackson was known as a kindly and charitable figure and organised exhibitions by other boxers to raise money for charity.
 In 1811 he raised £114 'to alleviate the sufferings of the Portuguese, whose towns had been destroyed by the French', and in 1812 raised £132 for the benefit of British prisoners in France.